zubinchopra/portaldocs/portal-sdk/generated/top-extensions-sideloading.md

 1. Load from development computer

-    To load an extension from the development machine or the localhost, extension developers need to register it, as specified in  [portalfx-extensions-production-testing-overview.md#Registering-a-customized-extension](portalfx-extensions-production-testing-overview.md#registering-a-customized-extension).
+    To load an extension from the development machine or the localhost, extension developers need to register it, as specified in[portalfx-extensions-production-testing-overview.md#registering-extensions-with-the-registerTestExtension-API](portalfx-extensions-production-testing-overview.md#registering-extensions-with-the-registerTestExtension-API).

     For more information about alternatives to the local host environment, see [top-extensions-hosting-service.md](top-extensions-hosting-service).

 1. Load from test environment